StormFireFox1/Refuge/content/post/2018-09-28-adventures-in-privacy.md

 ![Buy!](/public/img/digispark-purchase.jpg)
 > Instant buy!

 Yeah, I got two.
-I'm filthy rich, deal with it.
 Anyway, I quickly programmed them to quickly output the 256-character master password on any computer after plugged in for 3 seconds.
 Put in, pull out, logged in.
 Easy enough for cheap, right?

 ![This is me coding both, I kept one for backup.](/public/img/digispark-hid-source.jpg)